patriot air defense systems

 What is an ECCN?

 An ECCN is a five-character alphanumeric code used to identify items that are subject to U.S. export regulations.
-The ECCN determines the level of control that applies to an item and indicates the licensing requirements for exporting it.
-The ECCN also helps in determining if a license is needed to export an item to a specific destination or end-user.
+The ECCN determines the level of control that applies to an item and indicates the licensing requirements for its exportation.
+It also helps in determining if a license is needed to export an item to a specific destination or end-user.

 How is an ECCN determined?